FredKSchott/CoVim/README.md

 ##Installation

 CoVim requires a version of Vim compiled with python 2.5+.
-Visit the [FAQ / Troubleshooting](https://github.com/FredKSchott/CoVim/wiki/FAQ-&-Troubleshooting) if you're having trouble starting Vim.
+Visit [Troubleshooting](https://github.com/FredKSchott/CoVim/wiki/Troubleshooting) if you're having trouble starting Vim.
 Also note that the Twisted library can be installed via apt-get & yum as well as pip.

 ####Install Using [Pathogen](https://github.com/tpope/vim-pathogen):